For consumers For business

 Rated: Good

 Portuguese brand ISTO.’s mandate is simple: create clothes to transcend the seasons and work as staple items in your wardrobe all year round.
 It has one single collection and pursues quality over quantity to try and make its items permanently available.
-It uses organic materials and is incredibly transparent in showing you the true cost of your clothes when you go to purchase a piece for your wardrobe.
+It uses organic materials and is transparent in showing you the true cost of your clothes when you go to purchase a piece for your wardrobe.

 The range is available in XS-XL.